open-telemetry/opentelemetry-configuration/CONTRIBUTING.md

 * `attributes_value_length_limit` is not required.
 If omitted, no attribute length limits are applied.
 * `attributes_value_length_limit`'s type is `["integer", "null]`.
 If null (i.e. because the `OTEL_SPAN_ATTRIBUTE_VALUE_LENGTH_LIMIT` env var is unset), no attribute length limits are applied.

-If a property is _not_ required, it should include a [meta schema comment](./CONTRIBUTING.md#meta-schema) describing the semantics when it is omitted.
+If a property is _not_ required, it must include [`defaultBehavior`](./CONTRIBUTING.md#json-schema-source-and-output) describing the semantics when it is omitted.
+To differentiate between present but `null` and absent, non-required properties may optionally include [`nullBehavior`](./CONTRIBUTING.md#json-schema-source-and-output) describing the semantics when it is `null`.

-If a property `type` includes `null`, it must include a [meta schema comment](./CONTRIBUTING.md#meta-schema) describing the semantics when the value is `null`.
-It's common for properties with primitive types to allow `null`. `object` types allow `null` if no properties are required and the presence of the property key is meaningful.
+If a property is required and nullable, it must include [`nullBehavior`](./CONTRIBUTING.md#json-schema-source-and-output) describing the semantics when it is `null`.

 ### Polymorphic types